ksaleem79/rt-mpc-mitigated-propagation/README.md

 ## License
 This project is licensed under the MIT License.

+📎 Citation
+If you use this code, please cite our paper.

 ## Affiliation
 Developed at the Center of Excellence in Information Assurance (CoEIA), King Saud University.